LeTurt/turtlegod/cryptonote_notes.md

 * peer id type: 8 bytes uint64 value, little-endian
 * last seen: 8 bytes uint64 value, little-endian unix epoch timestamp

-This simply a form of a byte array dumped directly from memory.
+This is simply a form of a byte array dumped directly from memory.
-So to parse this, first count the size of a single data structure.
+To parse this, first count the size of a single data structure.
 This is 4+4+8+8 = 24 bytes.
 In this case, the data from the response packet dump has 2496 bytes in the peer_list byte string.
 Divided by 24 this becomes 104 peer list entries.